LCBH/UKano/README.md

 Finally, the underlying theory behind UKano is described in [HBD16] and [H17].

+## References
-> [HBD16]: L. Hirschi, D. Baelde and S. Delaune.
+> [HBD17]: L. Hirschi, D. Baelde and S. Delaune.
->      A Method for Verifying Privacy-Type Properties : The Unbounded Case.
+>     A method for unbounded verification of privacy-type properties.
->      In IEEE Symposium on Security and Privacy (Oakland), 2016.
->      A copy can be found at http://projects.lsv.ens-cachan.fr/ukano/.
+>     A copy will soon be available at http://projects.lsv.ens-cachan.fr/ukano/.
 >
 > [H17]: L. Hirschi.
 >     PhD Thesis.
 >     Automated Verification of Privacy in Security Protocols:
 >     Back and Forth Between Theory & Practice.
 >     A copy is available at http://www.lsv.fr/~hirschi/defense.php.
+>
+> [HBD16]: L. Hirschi, D. Baelde and S. Delaune.
+>     A Method for Verifying Privacy-Type Properties : The Unbounded Case.
+>     In IEEE Symposium on Security and Privacy (Oakland), 2016.
+To appear.
+>     A copy can be found at http://projects.lsv.ens-cachan.fr/ukano/.